Guffington/euler_problems/README.md

 python3 problems_1_to_10.py
 ```

-This will print out the solutions to problems 1 through 10.
+This will print out the solutions to problems 1 through 10 in order.
+Each solution is written within its own named function.
+Comment out the function call (below each function) to stop computing a particular solution.

 ## Learning Objectives